 Fax #02 5524 7071

-As an NDIS Registered Counsellor, I am unable to assist you until you have allocated funds for Therapeutic Supports within your plan.
+- As a Registered NDIS Provider, I am unable to assist you until you have allocated funds for Therapeutic Supports within your plan.
 Let me know once you are registered with the NDIS, and when you have allocated funds for Therapeutic Supports.
 Contact me to let me know the following information: how your NDIS plan is being managed (by yourself, by a third party agency, or by the NDIS), your participant number, and your NDIS plan dates (that way I can find you on the system if you are managing your plan through the NDIS).
 Feel free to ask your support coordinator (if you have one) to contact me for information if you prefer.

-We will then coordinate how and when to meet for the Individual Counselling sessions funded under this scheme.
+- After you have submitted the paperwork, we will then coordinate how and when to meet for the sessions funded under this scheme.

 Q: Why does each session have ten minutes set aside?